wundergraph/cosmo/README.md

 ## Managed Service

 If you don't want to manage the platform yourself, you can use our managed service [WunderGraph Cosmo Cloud](https://cosmo.wundergraph.com).
 It is a fully managed platform that don't make you worry about infrastructure, so you can focus on building.
 The managed service is General Available (GA).
 You can use every feature for 10 days.
-If you want to extend the trial or have question, please contact us [here](https://form.typeform.com/to/oC6XATf4).
+If you want to extend the trial or have questions, please contact us [here](https://form.typeform.com/to/oC6XATf4).
 After contacting us, we will hook you up and help you to get the most out of Cosmo.

 ## License